mariumrs/DBD/README.md

 #### Applied concept
 This portfolio showcases my understanding of Data types, storage formats and the critical evaluation of data integrity and reliability.
 Aditionally it highlights my proficiency in utilizing tools and methodologies to adress data wrangling challanges as well as my ability to design and implement solutions for complex data problems

-## Collabrative discussion 1 : The Data Collection Process
+## Collaborative discussion 1 : The Data Collection Process
 ### Learned objectives:
 - Critically evaluated the rationale behind the Internet of Things (IoT) using insights from Huxley et al. (2020).
 - Identified opportunities, limitations, risks, and challenges associated with large-scale IoT data collection.